hayasix/xdwlib/README.rst

 Copyright (C) 2010 HAYASHI Hideki

-Xdwlib is provided under The Zope Public License (ZPL) Version 2.1, which is included in 'LICENSE'.
+Xdwlib is provided under The Zope Public License (ZPL) Version 2.1, which is included in 'LICENSE.rst'.
 Send your feedback about the license to the author.